 We offer an optional rotation program for research assistantships for 1st-year graduate students.
 The purpose of rotations are to acquaint first-year students with the research opportunities within different labs before making the final selection of a research group.
 We note, however, that rotations are not required and a student may mutually agree with a faculty member in the first rotation to join her/his group without rotating into any subsequent group.
 This program is for first-year students.
 Most students settle on a Ph.D. advisor by the end of the winter quarter, and it is expected that students will have joined a lab before the end of the spring quarter of their first year.
 The department funds half the cost of a rotating student's RA assistantship and the faculty member the other half.
 Once a student is permanently a member of a lab, the faculty member bears the burden of the full cost of the RA and tuition.

 Rotation positions in faculty members’ groups are secured by the students through discussions with the faculty.
 Faculty both from within the Applied Physics Department as well as from any other science or engineering departments at Stanford are eligible advisors, as long as they are members of the Academic Council, which includes all tenure-line faculty.
 After discussions, which may begin any time after acceptance into the Ph.D. program, an RA for the first quarter is mutually agreed upon with a faculty member.
 This is best finalized no later than orientation week before the Fall quarter.
 An assistantship with a different faculty member can be arranged for the two subsequent quarters at any time, if desired, or the student may opt to join the first-quarter group outright.
 Most students elect to remain with the first or second research rotation group, leading ultimately to a research project for their Ph.D. dissertation.
-Up to two rotations in the first three quarters are permitted: that is, a Ph.D. faculty advisor should be found by the spring quarter of the first year (i.e., the student’s third quarter).
+Students are expected to have found a research group for their Ph.D. research by the end of the spring quarter of their first year.
+That is, a Ph.D. faculty advisor should be found by the spring quarter of the first year (i.e., the student’s third quarter).
 RAs after the third quarter are, in general, no longer subsidized by the rotation program.
 Arrangements for summer and subsequent-quarter RA positions are made directly by the student with her/his research advisor.

 Each year the department is permitted to nominate top students for Stanford Graduate Fellowships.
 These fellowships are funded by the University Dean’s office and each year the total number changes.
 Students are usually notified shortly after they receive their initial offer letter.
 Additionally, there are many desirable fellowships available from institutions such as the National Science Foundation, the Department of Defense and the Hertz Foundation.
 It is highly recommended that students apply for these prestigious fellowships.
 Students with fellowships may rotate within labs, but the fellowship will pay the entire cost of the RA assistantship, not the department or faculty member.